 The Program of All-Inclusive Care for the Elderly (PACE) Model of Care is centered on the belief that it is better for the well-being of seniors with chronic care needs and their families to be served in the community whenever possible.
-West Health has embraced the PACE model as a gold standard of care for the frail elderly and is committed to its development and advancement.
+West Health has embraced the PACE model as a gold standard of care for the frail elderly and is committed to the development and advancement of PACE-style healthcare.

-Gary and Mary West PACE, an independent non-profit located in San Marcos, California, provides integrated, comprehensive medical and support services to seniors with chronic care needs while maintaining their independence for as long as possible.
+Gary and Mary West PACE, an independent non-profit located in San Marcos, California, opened in August of 2019 to provide integrated, comprehensive medical and support services to seniors with chronic care needs while maintaining their independence for as long as possible.

 To apply or learn more about eligibility, contact Gary and Mary West PACE at (760) 280-2230 and visit westpace.org.

 While the PACE model of holistic care has proven its effectiveness, access to these programs is limited.
 There are only 130 PACE programs operating in 31 states and now 15 PACE programs in California, which is far from enough to address the needs of our growing population of seniors.
 West Health is dedicated to expanding the use of PACE and PACE-based healthcare around the country for all of the seniors that need it.

 Several research initiatives are underway including the impact of PACE on caregivers; identifying and addressing malnutrition and associated risk factors; palliative care strategies; acute care at home; reducing the use of potentially inappropriate medications, and implementing telehealth within the PACE care delivery model.

 In 2017, the National PACE Association launched PACE 2.0, an initiative to expand access to PACE for many complex high-need, high-cost populations across the country, with the goal of innovating the PACE model to serve more seniors and other individuals with high-care needs.
 The PACE 2.0 project is supported by the West Health Policy Center and by The John A. Hartford Foundation.